Benjamin Sheares: First presidential term (1971–1974)

 During his first term in 1971, he was appointed Chancellor of the National University of Singapore and he served in that role till 1981.
 That same year, Sheares opened the 1971 Commonwealth Heads of Government Meeting, holding dinners and tours for the representatives.
 In July 1971, Sheares awarded the first Singapore Armed Forces Overseas Scholarships, the second highest scholarship award to the President's Scholar.
-In October 1971, Sheares opened the Sentosa Satellite Earth Station, the first site in Singapore to use satellites to communication.
-Later that month, following the British's announcement that they will withdraw their troops from Singapore in August, Sheares attended a dinner in honour of the British's role in Singapore alongside other Parliament members.
+In October 1971, Sheares opened the Sentosa Satellite Earth Station, the first site in Singapore to use satellites for communication.
+Later that month, following the British's announcement of withdrawing their troops from Singapore in August, Sheares attended a dinner in honour of the British's role in Singapore alongside other Parliament members.
 The following year, Sheares spoke on the importance of maintaining relations with the British.
 In February 1972, Sheares hosted a 3-day visit for Queen Elizabeth II and her family's visit to Singapore.
-He was awarded the Honorary Knight Grand Cross of The Most Honourable Order of the Bath and gave the Order of Temasek to Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+He was awarded the Honorary Knight Grand Cross of The Most Honourable Order of the Bath, and gave the Order of Temasek to Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 He gave the Distinguished Service Order to Princess Anne.

 In October 1972, Sheares opened the third Parliament, giving a speech about the new policies of the government for the next five years.
 He also announced new policies to be implemented in the government, including the periodic investigations of political parties by accountants and auditors, increased subsidiaries in health and education, and increasing the wages of workers.
 After the Robinsons department store fire in November 1972, Sheares appointed a three-man commission to do an inquiry into the fire in December.
 The report was received by Sheares in August 1973, and released to the public in December 1973.
-In February 1973, Sheares greeted American Vice President Spiro Agnew upon his visit to Singapore where Agnew discussed problems in Southeast Asia with other ministers.
-In March 1973, Sheares gave a speech at the Singapore Red Cross Society, praising their efforts in fundraising and stating that the society's status would be recognised by Singapore.
-In July 1973, after the setting up of the Presidential Council for Minority Rights, Sheares sworn in the Chairman of the Council Wee Chong Jin.
+In February 1973, Sheares met American vice president Spiro Agnew upon his visit to Singapore, where Agnew discussed problems in Southeast Asia with other ministers.
+In March 1973, Sheares gave a speech at the Singapore Red Cross Society, praising their efforts in fundraising and stating that the society's status would soon be recognised by Singapore.
+In July 1973, after the creation of the Presidential Council for Minority Rights, Sheares swore in the chairman of the council Wee Chong Jin.
 In September 1973, Sheares opened the 7th South East Asian Peninsular Games at the National Stadium as the host country.